 There are always going to be some books that stay with you for the longest time.
 For me, I cannot help but think about Life of Pi by Yann Martel.
 The plot and the character make this one of the most intriguing novels and it doesn’t hurt that the movie was good too.
-Find out why you should read this epic novel!
+Find out why you should be reading this epic novel!

-Life of Pi: Summary
+Life of Pi Summary

 Piscine Molitor Patel, or Pi as he has come to be known, is the child of a local zoo manager.
 Pi tells us what he has learned by watching the animals at the zoo.
 We also learn about Richard Parker, a 450-pound tiger that got his name by a clerical error and got the name fo its human captor.

 Besides his life at the zoo, Pi also tells us about practicing multiple religions and is a vegetarian.
 He was raised as a Hindu, and at 14 started practicing Islam and Christianity.
 Instead of choosing just one, Pi decides to choose all three because he believes each one has its own benefit.